A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Challenges and Directions

+$\bullet$~\textit{Gait Privacy Protection.} In addition to identifying individuals, gait recognition also raises privacy concerns regarding sensitive information such as race, gender, age, dress, and other attributes, similar to face recognition~\cite{raceface2019iccv}.
+It is crucial to address these privacy concerns and investigate potential biases associated with these factors in gait recognition systems.
+Future research should focus on understanding and mitigating these privacy issues to ensure fairness, transparency, and responsible deployment of gait recognition technology.

-As mentioned in Section~\ref{sec:privacy}, the increasing accuracy of gait recognition may threaten online video-sharing.
-To blur or mask all pedestrians in videos will make the videos very bad, and users will lose the desire to share.
-One possible solution may be to encrypt gait videos with some modifications which can fail gait recognition methods but do not hurt the visual effect.
-Currently, there is no research on this topic even though there are many in face recognition~\cite{faceencrypt2021iccv}.
+$\bullet$~\textit{Gait Encryption for Security Protection} As discussed in Section~\ref{sec:privacy}, the growing accuracy of gait recognition poses challenges for online video-sharing platforms.
+Blurring or masking all pedestrians in videos can significantly degrade the visual quality, discouraging users from sharing such content.
+To address this issue, one potential solution could be to encrypt gait videos using modifications that render them unrecognizable by gait recognition methods while preserving the visual appeal.
+However, research on this specific topic is currently lacking, despite the existence of encryption methods for face recognition~\cite{faceencrypt2021iccv}.
+Further exploration and investigation are needed to develop effective and practical encryption techniques for protecting privacy in gait recognition videos.